Patriotic Alternative: History

 Patriotic Alternative's social media accounts on Facebook, Instagram and Twitter were suspended in February 2021, but some of its regional pages remained.
+PA's Twitter accounts were reopened in 2022 following Elon Musk's acquisition of the platform before being banned once again in February 2023.

-In October 2021, Tim Wills, a councillor in Worthing, was suspended from the Conservative Party over allegations of secret support for Patriotic Alternative, after Hope not Hate published results of an investigation into him.
+In October 2021, Tim Wills, a councillor in Worthing, was suspended from the Conservative Party over allegations of secret support for Patriotic Alternative after Hope not Hate published results of an investigation into him.
 Wills resigned from the council on 15 October.
 The same month, in a district of Borehamwood, the Hertfordshire Constabulary increased patrols after leaflets calling for the banning of kosher and halal food were delivered to several Jewish homes.
-While it was not considered a hate crime, it was considered a hate incident, and was condemned by local representatives of all three major political parties.
+While it was not considered a hate crime, it was considered a hate incident and was condemned by local representatives of all three major political parties.

 On 9 August 2022, Patriotic Alternative held its annual White Lives Matter activism day, coinciding with the United Nations designated International Day of the World's Indigenous Peoples.

 A joint investigation by The Times and the anti-fascist investigative group Red Flare in September 2022 revealed the identity of a Patriotic Alternative supporter and "Britain's most racist YouTuber", known as "The Ayatollah", as James Owens, a 37-year-old journalism graduate from Hixon, a village in Staffordshire.

-Patriotic Alternative helped the British Democratic Party during the 2023 local elections.
+In addition to activism, Patriotic Alternative has helped other political parties to contest in local elections, offering support for the British Democratic Party during the 2023 local elections and candidates from the English Democrats in Dover and Deal, Leigh and Atherton, Newark, Bolton West and Makerfield in the 2024 United Kingdom general election.
+In May 2025, Collett urged PA members to infiltrate the Reform UK party, seeking to move it further to the right.

-In February 2023, Patriotic Alternative supporters showed up at riots at hotels in Knowsley and Glasgow.
+Patriotic Alternative supporters have been known to attend riots, first showing up in February 2023 at hotels in Knowsley and Glasgow.
+A prominent member of the group was reported to have taken part in the 2024 Southport riot, while another member helped to promote the event.
+In October The Independent reported that PA had raised almost £15,000 for the families of people sent to prison over their roles in that summer's anti-immigration riots.
+The following year, members or supporters of the group organised and took part in some of the 2025 British anti-immigration protests, including some at which demonstrators clashed with counter-protesters.

-In March 2023, Patriotic Alternative delivered leaflets to homes in the Welsh town of Llantwit Major, warning about the possibility of migrants moving there, as part of its response to local plans to build a site for asylum seekers.
-The leaflets used the term "white genocide".
+In March 2023, Patriotic Alternative delivered leaflets, using the term "white genocide", to homes in the Welsh town of Llantwit Major, warning about the possibility of migrants moving there, as part of its response to local plans to build a site for asylum seekers..